juliogomez/devops/README.md

 ### A Dashboard to rule them all

-Now that your cluster is all set and your application is deployed you might be wondering how you can monitor the whole system.
-We can be CLI guys and want to run `top` or `htop` in each server, but that does not really go well with the *modern* approach we are following for everything else.
+Now that your cluster is all set and your application is deployed you might be wondering if there could be an option to manage your system from a GUI.
+We can be CLI guys and want to run `top` or `htop` to see how each server is doing, but that does not really go well with the *modern* approach we are following for everything else.

 We need a dasboard.
 And while we are at it, let's please have a *good* one.
 Something that shows comprehensive information about our deployments, but also on the cluster itself.